stylekit/stylekit.github.io/_posts/_temp/_2017-03-12-Enter-flow.md

 On Entering flow<!--more-->

+### Prelude:
-I don't try to work hard or work as much as I can , I rather try to Enter Flow as many times as possible throughout the day.
-Mini breaks helps to retain the flow highs.
+I **Don't** try to work hard or work as much as I can , I rather try to Enter Flow as many times as possible throughout the day.
+> Mini breaks helps to retain the flow highs.

 I do not believe in systems to keep you in check, all systems are prisons.
 I rather believe that I need to be open to all input, wims i get through the day.
 Keep your door open to the world or you will work on sightly the wrong thing. <-link
 I have two rules: Wear Noice cancelling headphones.
-And Don't waste your flow time on things that don't require flow.
+> And **Don't waste your flow time** on things that don't require flow.

-My day is like this:
+### Bar-graph:
 Create a nice diagram with emojis that symbolize football, pizza, fruits etc...maybe.
 My flow chart..pun intended 🤣

+### A random day:
 - 09:00 wakeup ⏰
 - 09:10 Enter flow 💯 .
 Mind is peak
 - 10:30 Shower - energize ⚡